dsccommunity/ExchangeDsc/README.md

 * **AllowServiceRestart**: Whether it is OK to restart the IMAP services after making changes.
 Defaults to $false.
 * **DomainController**: Optional Domain Controller to connect to.
+* **ExternalConnectionSettings**: Specifies the host name, port, and encryption type that Exchange uses when IMAP clients connect to their email from the outside.
 * **LoginType**: The LoginType to be used for IMAP.
+* **X509CertificateName**: Specifies the host name in the SSL certificate from the Associated Subject field.

 ### xExchInstall